DashboardCode/BsMultiSelect/README.md

 Inspite of this the plugin utilize `dropdown-menu` class.
 Menu items contains BS4 Custom checkboxes.

-Additionally those BS4 classes where used:
+Other BS4 classes were used:

 * `form-control` class - it is applied to `ul` that emulates `input`